WATCH NOW >>

 We believe learning happens best in the context of relationship.
 Our faculty spend countless hours—both inside and outside the classroom—to serve as professor-mentors, not just teachers.
 Through close, coaching relationships, you’ll go beyond the classroom, getting not only the knowledge you need but also the wisdom to apply what you’re learning in practical ways.

 Upper division courses are generally scheduled from 6:00 p.m. to 10:00 p.m. one night per week for the duration of the program.
-Occasional Saturday meetings may be required.
-General Education and elective courses are available Thursday evenings and Saturday mornings or online.
+General Education and elective courses are available Thursday evenings and online.
 Students may schedule to take only one class at a time, with each class running 5-8 weeks.
 Students enrolled in upper division courses receive the entire cohort calendar at the beginning of their program, allowing them to plan ahead for breaks and vacations.

 Credit by Examination